|

 Gong Show, and dance in Olivia Newton John's movie

 Xanadu, just to name a few of her escapades.
+A

 string of failed relationships with women, the death